raspberrypilearning/image-identifier/en/step_4.md

 Run the program again and try selecting some of the pictures included in the project's directory, to see what predictions get printed out in the CLI.

-TODO — FIND SOME CC IMAGES TO INCLUDE IN THE DIRECTORY IN QUESTION

 --- /task ---

-IS THERE SOME WAY TO HIGHLIGHT ADDITIONS IN A CODE BLOCK?
-CAN WE GET THAT IF THERE'S NOT?